a11yproject/a11yproject.com/src/posts/blind-people-need-to-be-considered-more-when-making-data-visualizations.md

 For a lot of people, visual representations of complicated data has the ability to translate data into a format our brains can comprehend easier and quicker.
 However, what’s not so obvious is how exclusionary that can be for those of us who don’t operate in a visual way.

-I can’t take any of the other myriad visual data tools and translate them quickly into a way my brain understands.
+I can’t take any of the other myriad of visual data tools and translate them quickly into a way my brain understands.
 This includes infographics, maps, pie and bar charts, etc.

 As someone who uses a screen reader to translate what’s on my screen it’s imperative to have an alternative method of accessing whatever data I’m being presented with.
 For example, this could be through simple alternate descriptions in a bar chart or map.